 Hot water is most often 10 degrees colder when it arrives at your machine from when it leaves your hot water heater.
-In washing terms, hot water is 130 degrees Fahrenheit (54.4 Celsius) or above.
+In laundry washing terms, hot water is considered to be 130 degrees Fahrenheit (54.4 Celsius) or above.
 Warm water is generally between 110 and 90 degrees Fahrenheit ( 43.3-32.2 Celsius).
 Cold water is between 80 and 60 degrees Fahrenheit (26.7-15 Celsius).

-When you are washing at 80-60 degrees Fahrenheit, soap works 70-90% less effectively within the same amount of time time as it would in warm water.
-If your cold water is below 60 degrees Fahrenheit (15 Celsius), clothes are unlikely to be cleaned very well.
+When you are washing at 80-60 degrees Fahrenheit, soap works 70-90% less effectively within the same amount of time time as it would in warm water unless it's formulated to wash on cold.
+If your cold water is below 60 degrees Fahrenheit (15 Celsius), clothes are unlikely to be cleaned very well without specially formulated detergent.